algoscienceacademy/Objective-c-solution/README.md

+---

+## References

+- **AlgoScience Academy**, Objective-C Code Practice Tutorial.
+Authored by Shahrear Hossain.
+Available from [AlgoScience Academy](https://algoscience.com) (2024).

+---

+You can adjust the URL or details as per the actual resource.
+Let me know if you need further customization!
 # Objective-C Code Practice

 Welcome to this comprehensive guide for practicing Objective-C programming.
 Whether you're a beginner or someone looking to solidify their knowledge, this document is structured to take you through key concepts with detailed explanations and code examples.